From wax to silver....how a piece of Katrina Alexander Jewellery is created.

-Each piece of jewellery is meticulously carved from wax by hand, and sculpted into shape before being sanded with sandpaper to ensure that all the surfaces are perfectly smooth, ready for casting.
-The wax is then cast using 80% - 100% recycled silver using the ancient art of lost wax casting.
+Each design is meticulously carved from wax by hand, and sculpted into shape before being sanded with sandpaper to ensure that all the surfaces are perfectly smooth, ready for casting.
+The wax is then cast using 100% recycled silver using the ancient art of lost wax casting.
 This technique was first used in around 4000 BC.

 Using this method allows Katrina to create tactile, smooth flowing, sculptural shapes which are contemporary in style.